patrikzita/mma-gym/README.md

 ## Reflection and Future Improvements
 Looking back, if I were to undertake this project again, I would definitely employ Next.js for the task.
 Based on my current knowledge and experience, Next.js seems to be the best choice for such projects.

+### Design Limitations
+One of the known limitations is the design of the website.
+The design aspect of this project was partly improvised due to working on four projects concurrently and not having a specific design template at hand.
+This experience has provided valuable insight into my workflow, making me realize the drawbacks of working on multiple projects simultaneously.
+Going forward, I would avoid this type of multitasking as it often leads to distraction and affects the quality of work produced.

+### Project Structure
+The project structure was specifically designed to cater to each component in its own folder.
+This was done in anticipation of adding tests in the future.
+Although this might seem overwhelming for a small-scale project, it allows for better maintainability and scalability for larger and more complex projects.

+### Future Enhancements
+If I were to further enhance this project in the future, apart from adding a real server-side, I would also undertake a thorough review and cleaning up of the existing codebase.
+This would improve the overall quality and readability of the code.

+Additionally, for better performance and efficiency, I would load images from a Content Delivery Network (CDN).
+For improved communication and typing, I would employ the use of tRPC, a modern framework for building APIs in Node.js, just like gRPC, but without the proto files.

+This project, as it stands, was a great learning journey.
+The known limitations and future enhancements serve as a stepping stone for continuous improvement and learning.
+Each project is a step forward, and I am excited about the opportunities to improve and refine my skills with each new project.

 ## How to Use This Project
 To set up and run this project, follow the steps below: